-- (a) maintains an approved place of business by leasing or owning office, commercial or industrial space in the community on a year-round basis for the primary purpose of operating the subject business; - (b) maintains a local resident manager that resides in the Subject Community and has final decisionmaking authority over the day-to-day operations for the subject business in the Subject Community; and - (c) undertakes in the Subject Community or Communities the majority of its management and administrative functions relating to its overall operations.
+- (a) maintains an approved place of business by leasing or owning office, commercial or industrial space in the community on a year-round basis for the primary purpose of operating the subject business; - (b) maintains a local resident manager that resides in the Subject Community and has final decision-making authority over the day-to-day operations for the subject business in the Subject Community; and - (c) undertakes in the Subject Community or Communities the majority of its management and administrative functions relating to its overall operations.

-Nunavut Business - a business which complies with the legal requirements to carry on business in Nunavut, and on a biennial basis demonstrates that it meets the following criteria:
+Nunavut Business - a business which complies with the legal requirements to carry on business in Nunavut, and on a biennial basis demonstrates such compliance and that it meets the following criteria:

-- (a) is a for profit limited company with 100% percent of the company's shares beneficially owned by one or more Nunavut Residents and or one or more Nunavut Businesses which complies with the legal requirements to carry on business in Nunavut; - (b) is a co-operative controlled by Nunavut Residents and or businesses which complies with the legal requirements to carry on business in Nunavut; - (c) is a sole proprietorship, the proprietor of which is a Nunavut Resident; or - (d) is a partnership of which all partners are Nunavut Residents and/or Nunavut Businesses which complies with the legal requirements to carry on business in Nunavut.
+- (a) is a for profit limited company with 100% percent of the company's shares beneficially owned by one or more of the following:

+- (i) a Nunavut Resident,

+- (ii) a Nunavut Business,

+- (iii) Nunavut Tunngavik Incorporated,

+- (iv) the Nunavut Trust,

+- (v) Regional Inuit Organizations, as defined in the Agreement;

+- (b) is a co-operative controlled by one or more of the following:

+- (i) a Nunavut Resident,

+- (ii) a Nunavut Business;

+- (c) is a sole proprietorship, the proprietor of which is a Nunavut Resident;

+- (d) is a partnership of which all partners are Nunavut Residents or Nunavut Businesses.